Install FreeBSD (Short and Sweet Version)

 YES

-- Enter encryption passphrase.
+to destroy current contents of target disk - Enter encryption passphrase.
 Retype to confirm.

 - Pool Type/Disks: